CESNET/ipfixcol2/src/plugins/output/ipfix/README.rst

     is "0", all flow will be stored into a single file. [default: 0]

 :``alignWindows``:
-    Align file rotation with next N minute interval (true/false). [default: true]
+    Align file rotation with next N minute interval. [values: true/false,

-:``skipUnknownDataSets``:
-    Specifies whether Data Sets with unknown (Options) Template should be left out from the output file.
-Sequence numbers and message lengths will be adjusted accordingly. [default: false]

-:``splitOnExportTime``:
+    default: true]

+:``preserveOriginal``:
+    Preserve and store original IPFIX Messages as received by the plugin i.e. do not modify the Messages or their sequence numbers.
+If this option is disabled (recommended), Data Sets with unknown (Options) Templates are left out from the file and sequence numbers are adjusted accordingly (starts from 0), which should produce warning-free stream of IPFIX Messages.
+However, if the original IPFIX Messages are preserved, some warnings (e.g. missing (Options) Templates, unexpected sequence number, etc.) might be produced during replay and even errors might raise when there is an ODID collision and the main Transport Session is replaced.
+    Use with caution. [values: true/false, default: false]

+:``rotateOnExportTime``:
     Specifies whether files should be rotated based on IPFIX Export Time (i.e. timestamp from IPFIX Message header) instead of system time.
+    If enabled, the Export Time is used also for creating filenames.
     Warning: If the plugin receives flow records from multiple exporters at time the rotation could be unsteady. [default: false]

 Note
 ----

 After a new IPFIX File is created, all previously seen and still valid (Options) Templates of the each ODID are written to the file once the first IPFIX Message corresponding to the ODID arrives with at least one successfully parsed data record.
 This is necessary so each file can be used independently of the (Options) Template definitions from previous files.

 ``ipfixsend2`` tool doesn't support sequential reading of multiple IPFIX Files right now.
 However, there is a workaround - you can merge multiple IPFIX Files